 What Causes Throat Cancer?

 X-rays will reveal whether the tumor has metastasized (spread to other organs).
-Your dog may also need an MRI or CT scan of his neck and chest to help your vet confirm the diagnosis.
+Your dog may also need magnetic resonance imaging (MRI) or a CT scan of his neck and chest to help your vet confirm the diagnosis.

-“Another technique your veterinarian may choose is bronchoscopy, by which a tubular device is inserted into the body, in this case through the mouth and down into the windpipe, so that a more detailed visual examination can be conducted,” petmd writes.
-During this procedure, a biopsy of the surrounding tissue can also be taken.
+Your veterinarian may opt for another technique known as bronchoscopy, where a tubular device is inserted into the body through the mouth and down into the windpipe.
+This allows for a more detailed visual examination.
+Additionally, a biopsy of the surrounding tissue can be taken during the procedure.